pluriversity/pluriversity.in/src/about/about.md

 ---
 title: About Us
 ---
 Pluriversity is driven by the insights and energy of youth-led social movements to create meaningful impact.
-We achieve this by-
+Here's how we do this 👇